 River Heights is unique among most other Cache communities.
 It is completely surrounded and confined by other cities or physical barriers.
 While there still remains some land that can be developed, growth potential is limited.
-The community is primarily residential with some agricultural areas; there is a small commercial zone on the West side near Highway 89/91.
+The community is primarily residential with some agricultural areas; there is a small commercial zone on the west side of River Heights near Highway 89/91.